lennertvhoy/lms-platform/technical_document.md

 ### 5.2 Approval History Tracking

-It’s important to keep an **audit trail** of what changes were approved and when, especially for a production system:
+It's important to keep an **audit trail** of what changes were approved and when, especially for a production system:

 * Maintain a simple **log file or database** (e.g., a CSV or SQLite DB).
 Each approved suggestion becomes a record with fields: Content ID, Issue type, Original excerpt, New approved text, Reviewer, Date.
 * Example CSV line: